For a Humane Latvia

 For a Humane Latvia (Par cilvēcīgu Latviju, PCL), previously known as Who Owns the State?
 (Kam pieder valsts?, KPV), is a right-wing populist political party in Latvia.
-Since 2022, its a member of the Union for Latvia (Apvienība Latvijai) alliance together with the Heritage of the Fatherland party.
+Since 2022, it has been a member of the Union for Latvia (Apvienība Latvijai) alliance together with the Heritage of the Fatherland party.

 It was formed in 2016 by Artuss Kaimiņš under the name of KPV.
 It is positioned on the centre-right or right-wing on the political spectrum, and it is a conservative and Eurosceptic party that advocates for anti-corruption policies.

 History

 Origins, success in 2018

 Initially known as just KPV, it changed its abbreviation to KPV LV on 21 June 2016, as an association by the same name already existed.

 In July 2018, the party experienced a steep rise in ratings, reaching 7.0%, in comparison with 4.4% just a month before, and became the third most popular political party in Latvia.
 Political scientist Ivars Ijabs credited the rise to Kaimiņš, co-chairman of the party Atis Zakatistovs and businessman Viesturs Tamužs being detained by anti-graft police in late June for alleged illegal party financing that Kaimiņš claimed was politically motivated.
 In August the party's rating rose to 7.5%, but then dropped to 6.2% a month later.
 According to the results of a survey organized by the Union of European Latvians and the web portal latviesi.com, KPV LV was the most popular political party in the Latvian diaspora in September 2018, with nearly 25% in support.
 The party's prime minister candidate for the 2018 Latvian parliamentary election was attorney Aldis Gobzems.

 KPV LV received the second largest number of votes (14.25%) among the parties participating in the 2018 Latvian parliamentary election and earned 16 seats in the 13th Saeima.
 After Jānis Bordāns of New Conservative Party (which also earned 16 seats in parliament) was unsuccessful in negotiating a governing coalition, President Raimonds Vējonis nominated Gobzems as Prime Minister of Latvia on 26 November 2018, however Gobzems was also unsuccessful in forming a government and on 10 December Vējonis withdrew his candidacy.